 With the lower price, comes fewer bells and whistles.
 You will notice I’m not discussing bluetooth, heart rate monitors, fans, or speakers.
 This model is a no thrills recumbent bike.
 It’s price is hard to believe, but just realize you will be sacrificing some of the features the more expensive bikes offer.

 The Marcy ME-709 would be great for anyone looking for an affordable, portable exercise bike that is simple to assemble and use.
 It does require 2 AA batteries because there is no AC adapter for the display screen.

 #1 Assault AirBike

-The Assault AirBike is arguably the nicest fan bike on the market.
+The Assault AirBike is arguably the nicest fan bike on the market (to see the rest of the competition, check out the buyers guide I linked to earlier).
 If you have watched any Crossfit games or participated in any Crossfit gyms, odds are you have seen this bike.
 Crossfit athletes love to work with them because of the high intensity resistance they can provide.

 This bike is designed of commercial grade material, designed to take the punishment of elite athletes and the military.
 That means this machine can handle anything you can throw at it.
 This bike is basically indestructible.

 With sealed cartridge bearings in every pivot point, the Assault AirBike is super smooth and durable.
 The seat can be adjusted up and down for height, as well as forward and backward (fore and aft) to ensure a perfect fit.